 If your pain is throbbing, constant and wakes you at night, apply cold packs in a damp tea-towel for 15 minutes a minimum 6 times each day (and up to hourly) for at least 3 to 5 days (be sure to check your skin every 5 minutes for adverse reactions).
 If your pain is more like a general soreness, is intermittent and you are able to sleep soundly, apply comfortable heat.

-See your doctor to find out which medication can help you cope best.
-Research has now shown that there is little or no evidence that paracetomol and other over the counter anti-inflammatory medications such as Ibuprofen actually help.
+- See your doctor find out which medication can help you cope best.
+Research has now shown that there is little or no evidence that paracetamol and other over the counter anti-inflammatory medications such as Ibuprofen actually help.
 And be aware that prolonged use of anti-inflammatory medication has been shown to delay healing

-In contrast, there is evidence that hands on therapy performed by physiotherapists and other manual health professionals does offer benefit.
-But again you need to understand that this benefit is likely to be short term if the underlying cause isnt addressed
+- In contrast, there is evidence that hands-on therapy performed by physiotherapists and other manual health professionals do offer benefit.
+But again you need to understand that this benefit is likely to be short term if the underlying cause isn’t addressed

-- X-Rays and scans (including CT and MRI scans) are often a waste of your money because they:
+- X-rays and scans (including CT and MRI scans) are often a waste of your money because of they:

-- a. frequently show up completely unrelated abnormalities that can be both scary and confusing;
+- frequently show up completely unrelated abnormalities that can be both scary and confusing

-- b. dont influence or change your treatment: and
+- don’t influence or change your treatment: and

-- c. they expose you to radiation which can increase your cancer risk.
+- they expose you to radiation which can increase your cancer risk.

-10. Your back pain will only get better, if you address the cause of your problem.
-This means changing, if only slightly, the way that you move that has caused the problem in the first place.
-Whilst hands on treatment often provides only short term relief and rehabilitative exercise medium term relief, fixing the cause of your pain will give you permanent relief.
-It is this package of hands on therapy, rehabilitative exercise and posture and movement correction that the evidence has shown is the best way to achieve long lasting relief and sustained physical improvement.
+- Your back pain will only get better if you address the cause of your problem.
+This means changing if only slightly, the way that you move that has caused the problem in the first place.
+Whilst hands-on treatment often provides only short term relief and rehabilitative exercise medium-term relief, fixing the cause of your pain will give you permanent relief.
+It is this package of hands-on therapy, rehabilitative exercise and posture and movement correction that the evidence has shown is the best way to achieve long-lasting relief and sustained physical improvement.